Story Arcs: Definitions and Examples of the 6 Shapes of Stories

 5. Cinderella (rise then fall then rise)

-The Cinderella arc, like Rags to Riches, is one of the most common arcs, often found in love stories, sports stories, and Disney movies.
+The Cinderella arc, like Rags to Riches, is one of the most common arcs, often found in love stories, sports stories, Disney movies, and other stories with happy endings.

+This is also commonly the arc of stories that follow the Hero's Journey.
+While hero's journey can be more complicated than a single arc, most fit the Cinderella arc.

 Examples of Cinderella story arcs: